magedali12/STC_Subscription_Task/README.md

-📺 STC Subscription Automation Task
+📺 STC Subscription Automation Task:

 📌 Overview

 This project automates the validation of subscription packages (Type, Price, and Currency) across different countries (Saudi Arabia, Kuwait, and Bahrain) for the STC TV Subscription Website